grafana-oncallon-callalternatives

 3. PagerDuty

-Price: Free (5 users) — Professional starts at ~$21/user/month and Business at ~$41/user/month (annual pricing).
-For a 20-user team, that is roughly $420–820/month before add-ons.
-Add-on (separate pricing)s like AIOps, status pages, and stakeholder licenses can increase total cost.
+Price: Free for up to 5 users.
+Professional starts at approximately $21/user/month and Business at approximately $41/user/month on annual pricing.
+For a 20-user team, that is roughly $420-820/month before add-ons.
+Separate add-ons like AIOps, status pages, and stakeholder licenses can increase total cost.

 OnCall migrants need to decide whether they need PagerDuty's scale.
 OnCall users tend to be smaller teams, maybe 10-50 engineers, who valued simplicity and cost.
 Professional at ~$21/user/month is a big jump from free.
 Some teams may find they need Business-tier features once they move beyond basic paging.

 PagerDuty has a Prometheus integration and accepts Grafana Alerting webhooks.
-The migration path exists, but expect a week of configuration for routing rules, escalation policies, and service mapping.
+The migration path exists, but production rollout depends on routing rules, escalation policies, and service mapping.

 This works well if you are over 100 engineers and the integration catalog and compliance certifications justify the price.
 It is probably overkill if you were happy with OnCall's simplicity.
-For a deeper comparison of PagerDuty alternatives, see our dedicated guide.
+For a deeper comparison, see our PagerDuty alternatives guide.

 4. incident.io

 incident.io has strong Slack-based incident management and added on-call in 2024.
-On-call is a separate add-on, not included in the base price.
-Total cost with on-call on Team is $31/user/month.
+Multi-team on-call is a separate add-on, not included in the Team incident response price.
+Team plus on-call is $31/user/month on monthly billing or $25/user/month on annual billing.

 For OnCall migrants, incident.io makes sense if you were already looking for better incident management alongside on-call.
 If you just need on-call scheduling, the base price plus add-on costs more than you need.